-ACTION TIMETABLE RESPONSIBILITY COST IMPLICATION Identifying potential schemes from current programmes Draft actions February 2011.
-Endorsement by next available A&I CP All relevant sections and partners including GI Steering Group members, facilitated and co-ordinated by Planning Policy.
+ACTION TIMETABLE RESPONSIBILITY COST IMPLICATION Identifying potential Draft actions All relevant sections and Staff time schemes from February 2011. partners including GI current programmes Endorsement by Steering Group next available members, facilitated and A&I CP co-ordinated by Planning Policy.
 Action plan to be endorsed by A&ICP.
-Staff time Review or preparation and costing of schemes to integrate GI principles To meet appropriate programme timetable All relevant City Council Services and partners; individual schemes to be approved by appropriate governance bodies.
-Overview of schemes by GI Steering Group.
-Staff time and possible costs variation subject to revisions (could even involve cost reduction benefits)
+Review or To meet All relevant City Council Staff time and possible preparation and appropriate Services and partners; costs variation subject to costing of schemes programme individual schemes to be revisions (could even to integrate GI timetable approved by appropriate involve cost reduction principles governance bodies. benefits) Overview of schemes by GI Steering Group.